mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 ## Related pages

 * [Architecture](../architecture.md) & [Components](../components.md) — where these machines sit in the wider app.
-* [Configuration](configuration.md) — server‑driven properties consumed by these flows.
+* [Configuration](configuration.md) — server-driven properties consumed by these flows.
 * [Credential Provider](credential_providers.md) — adding a new issuer to the OpenID4VCI flow.
-* [Integration Guide](../integration-guide/) — the SDKs (VCI‑Client, OpenID4VP, Tuvali, Face Match, Secure Keystore) invoked by the machine `services`.
+* [Integration Guide](../integration-guide/) — the SDKs (VCI-Client, OpenID4VP, Tuvali, Face Match, Secure Keystore) invoked by the machine `services`.